CrowdStrike/terraform-provider-crowdstrike/docs/resources/custom_ioc.md

 - `created_by` (String) The user who created the IOC indicator.
 - `created_on` (String) The timestamp when the IOC indicator was created.
 - `id` (String) The unique identifier of the IOC indicator.
-- `last_updated` (String) The RFC850 timestamp of the last update to this resource by Terraform.
 - `modified_by` (String) The user who last modified the IOC indicator.
 - `modified_on` (String) The timestamp when the IOC indicator was last modified.